Optimal transport from Lebesgue to Poisson: Introduction and statement of main results

-{\bf h)\ } In all the transportation problems considered in the afore mentioned contributions, however, the marginals have finite total mass.
-Our paper seems to be the first to prove existence and uniqueness of a solution to an optimal transportation problems for which the total transportation cost is infinite.
+(i) In all the optimal transportation problems considered in the aforementioned contributions, however, the marginals have finite total mass.\vadjust{\goodbreak} Our paper seems to be the first to prove existence and uniqueness of a solution to an optimal transportation problems for which the total transportation cost is infinite.

-More precisely, the main contributions of the current paper are: \begin{itemize} \item We present a concept of 'optimality' for (semi-) couplings between the Lebesgue measure and a point process.
-Even in the particular case of semicouplings between the Lebesgue measure and a finite counting measure, this concept is new. \item We prove existence and uniqueness of an optimal semicoupling whenever there exists a semicoupling with finite asymptotic mean transportation cost. \item We prove that for a.e. doubling sequence of boxes $\left(B_n(z,\gamma)\right)_{n\in\N}$ the sequence of optimal semicouplings $q^\bullet_{n,z,\gamma}$ between the Lebesgue measure and the point process restricted to the box $B_n(z,\gamma)$ will converge.
-More precisely, the sequence $q^\bullet_{n,z,\gamma}$ will converge as $n\to\infty$ towards the unique optimal semicoupling $q^\bullet$ between the Lebesgue measure and the point process. \item We prove that the asymptotic mean transportation cost for the Poisson point process in $d\le2$ is finite for $L^p$-costs with $p<d/2$ or, more generally, e.g. for $\vartheta(r)=r^{d/2}\cdot\frac1{(\log r)^\alpha}$ with $\alpha>1$. \end{itemize}
+More precisely, the main contributions of the current paper are: \begin{itemize} \item We present a concept of ``optimality'' for (semi-) couplings between the Lebesgue measure and a point process. \item We prove existence and uniqueness of an optimal semicoupling whenever there exists a semicoupling with finite asymptotic mean transportation cost. \item We prove that for a.e. doubling sequence of boxes $ (B_n(z,\gamma) )_{n\in\N}$ the sequence of optimal semicouplings $q^\bullet_{n,z,\gamma}$ between the Lebesgue measure and the point process restricted to the box $B_n(z,\gamma)$ will converge.
+More precisely, the sequence $q^\bullet_{n,z,\gamma}$ will converge as $n\to \infty$ toward a unique optimal semicoupling $q^\bullet$ between the Lebesgue measure and the point process. \item We prove that the asymptotic mean transportation cost for the Poisson point process in $d\le2$ is finite for $L^p$-costs with $p<d/2$ and also for more general scale functions like $\vartheta (r)=r^{d/2}\cdot\frac1{(\log r)^\alpha}$ with $\alpha>1$. \end{itemize}